 Alternatively, you can buy a simple bus ticket from the bus driver for HUF 450, and then buy your Budapest travel pass at the metro station (passes are available for 1 day, 3 days, 7 days, etc.), which will be instantly valid for your metro trip too.
 If you are wondering if it is worth buying the combined ‘Budapest Card’ (public transport pass plus some discounts on various museums, etc.), the consensus is that most tourists and locals find it, well, a not so good deal.
 The reason is that the discounts cannot be used really well and economically in such a short frame of time as a typical Budapest holiday lasts.
 Nevertheless, the airport vendor will sell Budapest Card (and usually not the standard travel pass) for the commission.
 Up to you.

 Another option is to take the train from the Budapest Airport Terminal 2, and go to Nyugati Train Station.
 Obviously, it is less flexible than the bus and metro ride to the city centre of Budapest, but it is very efficient and there is no change during your trip.
 The train trip between the airport and Nyugati Railway Station is approx. 25 minutes, and you will immediately see one of the less hyped Budapest attractions, the Nyugati Train Station designed by the Eiffel Engineering Company.
 Beautiful.

 You can buy the train ticket right at the Budapest Airport at the Airport’s Tourinform Tourist Office at Terminal 2, which is open every day from 8am to 10pm.
-In theory, you can also buy your airport transfer train ticket at platform B at the railway station by the airport from a ticket vending machine, but in practice this vending machine is oftentime vandalised, sorry.
+In theory, you can also buy your airport transfer train ticket at platform B at the railway station by the airport from a ticket vending machine, but in practice, this vending machine is oftentimes vandalised, sorry.

 Budapest Airport Transfer Train – the Return Trip